Richard Clement Moody

 Col. Richard Moody 1813 -1887

 In 1858 Colonel Moody was appointed Lieutenant Governor of British Columbia.
 He, his wife and 4 children, arrived there on Christmas Day 1858.
-At the time the population was 500, but 25,000 gold prospectors passed through on their way to and from the gold fields of The Yukon.
+At the time the population was 500, but 25,000 gold prospectors passed through on their way to and from the Fraser River Gold Fields.
 These men frequented the many bars and brothels on every street.
 He brought the fledgling colony to good governance.

 He set up the first YMCA to try to draw the men away from the brothels.
 This did not last for long.